-OUEC conducts Title IX investigations, oversees Title IX compliance, and provides training and education to all members of the University community regarding sexual harassment, dating violence, domestic violence, sexual assault and stalking.
-The OUEC office is housed in 125 Richards Hall in Boston and can be reached at 617.373.4644 or [ouec@northeastern.edu](mailto:ouec@northeastern.edu).
-Services are accessible to students virtually.
+OUEC conducts Title IX investigations, oversees Title IX compliance, and provides training and education to members of the University community regarding sexual harassment, dating violence, domestic violence, sexual assault and stalking.
+The OUEC office is housed at 125 Richards Hall in Boston, MA and can be reached at 617.373.4644 or ouec@northeastern.edu.
+Services can be accessed virtually.

-OPEN oversees sexual violence prevention and education, and provides confidential support to students around sexual violence.
-OPEN can be reached at 617.373.4459 or [open@northeastern.edu](mailto:open@northeastern.edu).
+OPEN oversees sexual violence prevention and education and provides confidential information and resources to students affected by sexual violence.
+OPEN can be reached at 617.373.4459 or open@northeastern.edu.

 Throughout 2024, OPEN and OUEC provided approximately 385 synchronous programs across the University network of campuses regarding on-going prevention, bystander intervention, and awareness of dating violence, domestic violence, sexual assault and stalking.
-Additionally, a number of online courses are offered to faculty, staff, and students around sexual violence.